magnetikonline/edgy/README.md

 After successful execution:

-- High level validations are performed against returned payload, verifying it should _at a minimum_ pass as a usable response by CloudFront.
-This should in _no way_ be considered comprehensive/complete, but should help catch obvious malformed payload cases.
+- A series of validations are performed against the returned payload, verifying _it should_ be a usable response for CloudFront to accept.
+In _no way_ consider this to be comprehensive or complete - but should catch many obvious malformed payloads.
-- Return the transformed payload from the executed Lambda@Edge function, allowing for additional assertions to be performed.
+- Return the transformed payload from the executed Lambda@Edge function, where additional assertions can then be performed.

 ```js
 const harness = new edgy.EVENT_TYPE_CONSTRUCTOR();